fixlr/timetrap/README.md

     class Timetrap::Formatters::Notes
     end

-When `t display` is invoked, timetrap initializes a new instance of the formatter passing it an Array of entries.
+When `timetrap display` is invoked, timetrap initializes a new instance of the formatter passing it an Array of entries.
 It then calls `#output` which should return a string to be printed to the screen.